james hardie siding

 • Higher upfront cost

-Below is a combined overview of engineered wood, natural wood, stucco, and stone siding — including their strengths, limitations, and ideal applications.
+Here’s a quick overview of engineered wood, natural wood, stucco, and stone siding, including their main pros, cons, and best uses.

-Traditional wood siding remains one of the most classic and visually appealing exterior finishes.
-Its natural grain, texture, and warmth make it a favorite for heritage homes, cottages, and premium architecture.
+Traditional wood siding is a classic, attractive option.
+Its natural grain and warmth make it a favourite for heritage homes, cottages, and upscale designs.

-However, natural wood requires consistent care to protect it from moisture, pests, and UV damage — especially in climates with large temperature swings like Alberta and British Columbia.
+Natural wood needs regular care to protect it from moisture, pests, and sun damage, especially in areas with large temperature swings, such as Alberta and British Columbia.

 • Beautiful, natural appearance